2022 FIG Parkour World Championships

-The 2022 Parkour World Championships were the inaugural Parkour World Championships.
+The 2022 FIG Parkour World Championships were the inaugural Parkour World Championships.
 Originally scheduled for 2020 and delayed due to the COVID-19 pandemic, they were held from October 14 to 16, 2022, in Tokyo, Japan.

 History

 The first FIG Parkour World Championships were originally scheduled to take place at Hiroshima on 3–5 April 2020, but postponed as a result of the COVID-19 pandemic.